liammcinroy/march-madness-model/README.md

 After the raw data from ESPN is obtained, then it must be converted into a format which is easily trainable and conforms to `sklearn`'s standard.
 This is done in the `feature_gen` module, which also implements some nontrivial features which are obtained from the data.
 This can be done from the command line via

-`python3 feature_gen.py infile outfile`
+`python3 feature_gen.py [-v] [-d] infile outfile`

 where `infile` is the ESPN datafile from `scrape` and `outfile` is the file which will contain all of the training features and labels.
+The `-v` option allows for minimal verbose feature generation messages while creating the features, while `-d` allows for much more detailed output.

 Further details about which features are generated and how to exclude certain ones can be found in [`DESIGN.md`](DESIGN.md).